 The faxes expressed her deep frustration at the inability of those organisations to see her view.

 Lawson intended to use inflammatory language to annoy, disturb and irritate so the organisations would pay attention to her plight.
-The language was also an accurate expression of the extreme feeling of powerlessness and frustration she was experiencing as a result of the actions of ministry staff such as Roger Wells.
+The language was also an accurate expression of the extreme feeling of powerlessness and frustration she was experiencing as a result of the actions of ministry staff.

 The judge said Lawson's counsel also appealed against the sentence, arguing the order to come up if called on was manifestly excessive.